markgollnick/taggart/README.md

 This may seem backwards, but actually, this is probably the ideal for most applications, as the general goal of tagging is to apply a tag to a file and use it to reference that file (and others) many times later on.
-In Taggart's implementation of file-tagging, instead of “applying a tag to a file,” we actually apply the *file* to the *tag*, since referencing files by their tags is far easier and *much* faster than scanning through a huge list of files with
+In Taggart’s implementation of file-tagging, instead of “applying a tag to a file,” we actually apply the *file* to the *tag*, since referencing files by their tags is far easier and *much* faster than scanning through a huge list of files with